Brea (Thrace)

-Brea (Βρέα, demonym: Βρεαῖος or Βρεάτης) was an ancient Greek colony in Bisaltia, Thrace, in the lower reaches of Strymon.
+Brea (Βρέα, demonym: Βρεαῖος or Βρεάτης) was an ancient Greek colony in Thrace.
 Nothing is known about the city itself.
 Nevertheless, the city is considered important by an inscription in which its 446/5 BC founding is mentioned, which is known as the Brea decree, the Brea inscription, or the Brea stone.

-Location and History
+Location

 The exact location of Brea is unknown.
+Some scholars locate it to Bisaltia, Thrace, in the lower reaches of Strymon, and some to Chalcidice about 4 miles (6.5 km) south of Nea Syllata.
+In ancient Greece, Chalcidice was also considered to be part of Thrace.

+History

 The city was a colony of Athens.
 There is no information about its future fate after their foundation; perhaps it was destroyed by the Thracians a few years after the founding.
 In the year 437 BC, the colony founded Amphipolis; thereafter, it makes no further appearance in Thucydides.